Youri970410/azure-powershell/src/Blockchain/docs/New-AzBlockchainMemberApiKey.md

 key2    eu9kx94TKH506R0i4JhYBmsx
 ```

-This command regenerates Api keys for a blockchain member using input object.
+This command regenerates Api keys for a blockchain member using identity.

 ## PARAMETERS